letter-press/letter-press/Docs/Database-Schema.md

 # Database Schema

-LetterPress uses a PostgreSQL database with Prisma ORM for type-safe access.
+Letter-Press uses a PostgreSQL database with Prisma ORM for type-safe access.
 The schema supports a flexible CMS structure with extensibility.

 ## Entity Relationship Diagram